 “Breath is the life; and breathing capacity (vital capacity) is the measure of life.” – F. M. Alexander 1869 – 1955

-When we smile me move better and breathe better – Keep it simple breathing is.
+When we smile me move better and breathe more easily – Keep it simple breathing is.